How sports injuries can be prevented?

 Most common sports injuries are due to over- use.
 These injuries can develop over time, days, weeks, months or even years and you will surely need a sport injury treatment.
 By the time you became aware that you have a problem, many structures on your body could be compromised.
 Regular massage (for athletes) helps to detect and treat muscles tightness by stretching tight muscles, increasing blood flow to the muscles, stimulating nerve endings and breaking down scar tissue.

 The secret to injury prevention RRSS “Rest, Release, Stretch and Strengthen muscles “

-Regular sports massage and stretches can help to release tight knotted muscles and deactivated trigger points.
+Regular massage (for athletes) and stretches can help to release tight knotted muscles and deactivated trigger points.
 Also massage can help to test muscle strength, weakness, muscle compensation and even to activate muscle.
 It also encourages tissue healing by aiding re-align damaged fibres, which ultimately improves muscular function.